12 Top Waterholes for Watching Wildlife on Kruger National Park Safaris

 4. Mingerhout Dam, Northern Kruger National Park

 Along the S4 – Letaba River Road – which winds its way along the Letaba River, is Mingerhout Dam.
-This waterhole doesn’t (usually) dry up in winter, so it is the perfect spot during the dry winter months.
+This waterhole doesn’t (usually) dry up in winter, so it is the perfect spot during the dry winter months (see the Best Time to Visit Kruger Park for details).
 Herds of animals gather here to drink and there are usually hippos and crocodiles below the dam wall.

 Along the Rivers in Kruger National Park